Derek Forbort

-Derek Forbort (born March 4, 1992) is an American professional ice hockey defenseman for the Vancouver Canucks of the National Hockey League (NHL).
+Derek Forbort (born March 4, 1992) is an American professional ice hockey defenseman who is currently an unrestricted free agent.
+He most recently played for the Vancouver Canucks of the National Hockey League (NHL).
 He previously played for the Los Angeles Kings, Calgary Flames, Winnipeg Jets, and Boston Bruins.
-He was originally selected by the Kings, 15th overall, in the 2010 NHL Entry Draft.
+He was originally selected by the Kings, 15th overall, in the 2010 NHL entry draft.

 Playing career

 Forbort played his junior season of high school hockey for Duluth East High School in 2008–09, finishing with 28 points in 21 games, and was named a regional All-Star.
 He completed the season by playing nine games with the USA Hockey National Team Development Program (USNTDP) in the United States Hockey League (USHL).
 He played his first full season with the USNTDP in 2009–10, scoring 4 goals and 14 points in 26 USHL league games, and 25 points overall in 56 games with the development team.

 He then began his freshman season for the University of North Dakota for the 2010–11 season.
 He played with the American team at the 2010 IIHF World U18 Championships, recording two assists and a +9 rating, en route to winning a gold medal.
 Forbort had committed to play for the University of North Dakota men's ice hockey team in the National Collegiate Athletic Association in 2010.